pakozm/WeakRSA/README.md

 # WeakRSA
 A very basic implementaion of RSA algorithm for educational purposes.
+It is slow, unsafe and it never should be used for real purposes.

+## Dependencies

+This software needs `unzip` or similar to unpack the sources, and `g++` compiler for compilation.

+## Execution

-For its execution in *nix systems (MacOS X, Ubuntu, etc):
+For its execution in *nix systems (MacOS X, Linux, BSD flavors, etc):

 1. Download the [ZIP](https://github.com/pakozm/WeakRSA/archive/master.zip)
 2. Unzip it with command: `unzip WeakRSA-master.zip`